hradiladam/calculator-fixed/TESTS/playwright-tests/README.md

 ## End-to-end testing with Playwright

-This project includes automated E2E tests for the calculator using **Playwright**.
+This project includes automated E2E and UI tests for the calculator using **Playwright**.
 The tests are written in TypeScript and verify user interactions across both the frontend UI and backend API.

 ### Test Overview